rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The sidebar section can help you navigate through various reports.
 The main section will help you identify all the cookies that are being used by a site.

 Within the CLI Dashboard, you'll find the following sections: "Categories" and "Blocked Reasons.".
-Under "Blocked reasons", the cookies impacted by third-party cookie deprecation will be listed under the "ThirdPartyPhaseout" label.
 Additionally, a "technologies report" offers an in-depth technical website analysis.

 ### Prerequisites

 For the best performance of the PSAT CLI, it's recommended to use **Node.js version 18.1 or later.** To easily manage different Node.js versions, we recommend installing Node.js via [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm#installing-and-updating).
 For detailed installation instructions, please refer to the official NVM documentation.

 #### Installing and Using the Required Node.js Version using NVM